 Instead of struggling with the issue, it would be more honest and fairer to such clients to tell them that you feel that they would be better served by another therapist or by another modality.

 It is better to let go of some dollars in missed sessions than to lose your integrity with your clients and your self-respect.

 In the early days of my career, I thought that I had to work on anyone who asked for a session.
 Today I am much more discriminating.

 I make sure that my massage clients and myself are a reasonably good match, that my style of massage therapy is right for them, and that I feel I can be effective on a particular person.

-What is a good massage session?
+What is a good Thai Massage session?

 The result of a good session is that the client feels better.
 But if the therapist feels exhausted and drained with hurting wrists, then it was not a good session.

 Both parties have to come out ahead.
 As a Thai Massage therapist, you need to have your priorities straight – namely your health, your energy, and your longevity as a practitioner.

 The risk of burn out for a massage therapist

 I have met quite a few massage therapists who burned out physically and energetically because they did not set their boundaries, did not manage their health and their energy, and they could not say NO.